 Dr. Uong says that contact lenses should be cleaned with the recommended contact solution to reduce your risk of an eye infection.
 Contact lens solutions are chemically formulated to properly disinfect your lenses to keep them safe and comfortable to wear.

 Can my child wear contact lenses during sports activities?

 In Dr. Harris’ professional opinion, yes, children can wear contact lenses during sports activities.
 In fact, contacts are a bit safer and more convenient than eyewear for physical activity.
 Eyeglasses can easily be knocked off by contact or slide down the nose during gameplay.
 Children are more likely to lose or break their eyeglasses when playing sports, and if they shatter they can injure the eyes.
-The frame of eyeglasses lenses block peripheral vision, so contact lenses can be better for performance so your child would be more likely to see the ball or other player out of the corner of their eye.
-Furthermore, in the event that a contact lens is knocked loose during a game it is much easier to replace than a pair of glasses.
+The frame of eyeglasses lenses block peripheral vision, so contact lenses can be better for performance so your child would be more likely to see the ball or other players out of the corner of their eye.
+Furthermore, in the event that a contact lens is knocked loose during a game, it is much easier to replace than a pair of glasses.